Marcus-Hurlbut/RED/README.md

-# RED - Renderer using Vulkan & SDL
+# RED - 3D Graphics Engine using Vulkan & SDL
 - Early in Development*
 - Planning to Implemenet Dear imgui for debugger UI
 - Future plans for utilizing: 3D-emulation, model rendering, and possibly a music vizualizer